whilei/dotfiles/README.md

 - archiving bash one-liners (so even if I don't remember the function off the top of my head, at least I know where I might look before googling again)
-- inpenetrable slang, shorthand, personal preferences, opinions, errors, gotcha, comments, and all the other things from actually using the shit out of these fuckers
+- inpenetrable slang, shorthand, personal preferences, opinions, errors, gotcha, comments, and all the other things from just using the shit out of these fuckers